R1DF/line_counter/README.md

 # Line Counter
 Have you ever been curious to see how much code you wrote for one project?
-This simple script that will calculate exactly that/
+This simple script that will calculate exactly that.

 # How it works
 1. It asks you for the directory (folder) of your project.